Chatham Rabbit Hole Logo

-The HC-SR04 Ultrasound Sensor can measure distance measurement at short ranges up to ~1m
+The HC-SR04 Ultrasound Sensor can measure distances at short ranges up to ~1m

 The interface is simple and straightforward with four pins: